libhal-google/libhal/README.md

     - Example: `#include <libembeddedhal/adc/interface.hpp>`
     - Example: `#include <libembeddedhal/dac/interface.hpp>`
-5. Any files associated/extending a particular interface will reside in that interfaces directory such as soft drivers or utilities.
+5. Any files associated/extending a particular interface will reside in that interfaces directory.
 6. Any hardware/interface files that extend to multiple interfaces will be placed in one interface directories.
-The choice should be the directory that makes the most sense, but this can be very arbitrary.
+The choice should be which directory makes the most sense but this can be very arbitrary.
     - Example: `#include <libembeddedhal/input_pin/pin_resistor.hpp>`, this file
       could be in `output_pin` or `interrupt_pin` but `input_pin` seems like the best choice but is effectively arbitrary.